OVERVIEW

 Day 20: last border crossing: Over the Senegal River

-Day 21: Dakar Day: Arrival in Dakar
+Day 21: Dakar Day: Finish line in Dakar

 PRICE